The Timeline & Stages of Alcohol Withdrawal

-When you abuse alcohol, your brain compensates for its presence by adjusting its neurotransmitter activity.
-Neurotransmitters are brain chemicals that communicate information throughout the body and brain.
-Alcohol is a depressant, and in the beginning, it enhances the effects of the neurotransmitter GABA, which produces feelings of relaxation and well-being, and decreases the effects of glutamate, a neurotransmitter that produces feelings of excitability.
+When one abuses Alcohol or binge drinking on a regular basis, their brain attempts to compensate by adjusting its neurotransmitter activity.
+Neurotransmitters in the brain communicate information throughout the body and brain.
+As a depressant, Alcohol initially enhances the effects of the neurotransmitter GABA, which produces feelings of relaxation and well-being, and decreases the effects of glutamate, a neurotransmitter that produces feelings of excitability.

-Mild alcohol withdrawal can begin as early as 6 hours and as late as 24 hours after your last drink.
+Mild Alcohol withdrawals can begin as early as 6 hours and as late as 24 hours after the last drink.

-These early symptoms of alcohol withdrawal will typically intensify and then begin to subside within 24 to 48 hours after they begin.
-Medications commonly used in early withdrawal can help ease many of these symptoms.
+These early symptoms will typically intensify and then subside within 24 to 48 hours.
+Medications are commonly prescribed that can help ease many of the early Alcohol withdrawal symptoms.

 ⇢ Intense cravings